EwanThomas/ministore/README.md

 ## Testing

-Not fully tested, most critical logic is.
+Not fully testet butmost critical logic is.

 ## Interface